Foundations of psychodynamic psychotherapy (BD58 Evening)

 - Have a good honours degree

-- Have a professional qualification in Mental Health OR significant direct experience, paid or voluntary, of working within mental health (at least one year)
+- Have a professional qualification in Mental Health OR significant direct experience, paid or voluntary, of working within mental health (at least six months)

 - Are established in therapy with a BPC registered psychoanalytic psychotherapist or psychoanalyst (NOT a psychodynamic psychotherapist) prior to starting the course, or ideally by the time you apply.
 You can find the names of all registered BPC clinicians here: https://www.bpc.org.uk/find-a-therapist/bpc-register